twse/random-stuff/Readable Fonts/Central European.md

 * Velehrad.
 Supports Czech and Slovenian letters from Windows CP1250.

 ## Fonts
-* Central European Starter Kit (1997), by Peter Cassetta (Fingertip Software), is a pay shareware keyboard program comes with a bitmap font for keycaps and two TrueType fonts, Timesse and Couriere.
+* Central European Starter Kit (1997), by Peter Cassetta (Fingertip Software), is a pay shareware keyboard program which comes with a bitmap font for keycaps and two TrueType fonts, Timesse and Couriere.
 The fonts are tri-encoded (Unicode, ISO 8859-2 and Windows CE) but have no Apple CE, Windows Baltic or IBM CP852 glyphs.
 * EUROPEAN, by Howard M. Berlin, is a series of pay shareware cannibalistic non-Unicode fonts and a Windows 3.1 package which comes with Arial, Courier and Times-like fonts.
 * ILPRumanianB100 (1996), by Charles J. Coker, is designed for typing Romanian text on English keyboards.
 The numbers are old-style.
 * TITUS Eastern European (1995), by Jost Gippert, is a font derived from Times New Roman and contains letters for Baltic languages, accented Lithuanian and Slavic languages in Latin script.
 The encoding type is MS Symbol, and the characters (including "space") are placed in the Unicode "Private Use" block, which has the side-effect that word-wrap may not work.
 The Garamond-looking style font from the WordCruncher font package has no word-wrap problems.